Architecture & Sustainable Design

 When you define your future at Penn College, you’re investing in yourself.
 With a degree in Architecture and Sustainable Design, you’re taking that impact to a whole new level.
 Explore alternative building methods and technologies that promote energy efficiency, preserve natural resources, and reduce negative environmental impacts.

-The architecture labs are undergoing major renovations for the Fall 2024 semester.
+The architecture labs have been completely renovated for the Fall 2024 semester.
 Check out the details. →

 See Student Work